The Museum and Gardens are open, and free to visit.

 - If you are feeling unwell, please do not visit and follow NHS guidance.

-- We encourage visitors to use contactless methods of payment where possible.
+- We encourage visitors to use contactless methods of payment where possible in the Shop and Cafe.

-- Please follow social distancing guidelines throughout your visit, including when speaking to our staff.
+- Please follow social distancing advice throughout your visit, including when speaking to our staff.

 The Gardens have concrete paths throughout.
 Some of the paths are very steep and on wet or frosty days may not be suitable for wheelchair users or anyone who is unstable on their feet.